gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 | 7 | CS | This pin is chip select input.
 The chip is enabled for MCU comms  when CS is pulled low|

 **VCC**
 The CH1115 controller chip is a 3.3V device but the ERM LCD module has a "662k" 3.3V regulator at back.
-So the ERM LCD module VCC will run at 5V.
-It was always run it at 3.3 vcc during testing.
+So the ERM OLED module VCC will also run at 5V.

 **Logic lines**
-The logic lines where ALWAYS connected to 3.3 Volts logic during all testing of library.
+The logic lines where always connected to 3.3 Volts logic during all testing of library.
  The system can also run at 5 volts logic, the manufacture has instructional videos connected to an  Arduino Mega.